alexispurslane/Bike/README.md

 [Contact author](mailto:christopherdumas@me.com) or @christopherdumas

-The Bike programming language is a programming language that combines Haskell's currying, function composition, and array comprehension.
-Scala's packages, classes, and traits, Python's `is` and `isnt` style operators, Scheme's everything is an expression idea, Ruby's everything-is-an-object philosophy, and Go's no paren control structures, with Coffeescript's infix `if` and `unless`.
+The Bike programming language is a programming language that combines Haskell's currying, function composition, and array comprehension, with Scala's packages, classes, and traits, Python's `is` and `isnt` style operators, Scheme's everything is an expression idea, Ruby's everything-is-an-object philosophy, and Go's no paren control structures, with Coffeescript's infix `if` and `unless`.
 It also has optional no-paren function calls, and immutable arrays are also present.
 It is immutable in everything by default, but in a way that makes it fairly painless to use.

 Bike's motto is:
 > Not a lot of syntax, but a lot more sugar.